Chu93/Gameloop/README.md

 To run, simply open "gameloop_(Bryan)BoCao_ChuyiLiu.html" with Chrome.

+Note that Megaman 2 Wily Stage 1 2 background music is used.
+FpsMeter is used to display fps on the screen https://github.com/Darsain/fpsmeter.

 Assignment 2 Submission There was an error with the initial assignment 2 submission process, which necessitated creating a new submission form.
 Please submit your assignment 2 solutions here.
 The assignment 2 text is copied below for clarity:

 Assignment 2 is to work with a partner to implement a fixed-time step, variable rendering game loop.
 Feel free to extend the game loop with the bouncing ball that we have used in class, or make your own!